emidec/emidec.github.io/_pages/cybersafety.md

 {% include base_path %}

-## Papers

-This is a non-exxaustive list of my publications related to understanding and countering **cybersafety** and other socio-technical issues.
-Many of these papers are written in collaboration with the [iDRAMA Lab](https://idrama.science) crew and were in part funded by the EU through the [ENCASE](https://encase.socialcomputing.eu/) project.
+This page provides a non-exxaustive list of my publications related to understanding and countering **cybersafety** and other socio-technical issues.
+For each entry, a link to an open-access version of the paper is also provided.

 ***